Electric vehicle owners don’t buy gas. States look for other ways to pay for roads and bridges.

 In Oregon, where there is no sales tax and tolling has met fierce opposition, lawmakers are debating next steps.

-Other states have taken steps ranging from indexing their gas tax to inflation, to raising registration fees for EVs, to taxing EV charging stations.
+Other states have taken such steps as indexing their gas tax to inflation, raising registration fees for EVs and taxing EV charging stations.

-Another concept that could provide a long-term solution is a so-called road user charge.
+Another concept that could provide a long-term solution is what are often known as a road user charge.
 Under such a system, drivers pay a fee based on the distance they travel.

 In 2023, Hawaii established a road usage charge program for EV drivers that will phase in starting this July.
 In 2028, all EV drivers will be automatically enrolled, with odometers read at annual vehicle inspections.